Introducing the platform

 We have a hashtag - #CogPsych - which you are more than welcome to use on social media to talk about the course and to find others who are talking about it too!

 Several members of the Department of Psychology at the University of York have collaborated in developing this course.
 The content has been provided by Philip Quinlan, Reader in Experimental Cognitive Psychology; Rob Jenkins is the person you will see and hear explaining the material.

 To get the most out of the course, we would strongly suggest that you follow Philip to have easy access to comments and contributions.
-Francina Clayton will also be making contributions over the duration of the course.
-Other members of the Department of Psychology may also on hand to provide further support as the course unfolds.
+Philip is supported by Freya Lygo-Frett and Maurice Waddle who we suggest you should also follow.
+Other members of the Department of Psychology may also be on hand to provide further support as the course unfolds.
 You can also follow other learners to see their comments and contributions to discussions.
 To do this click the ‘Follow’ button next to their name (on their profile page).

-On the FutureLearn platform, engaging in discussions and commenting on course materials is an essential part of the learning experience.
+On the FutureLearn platform, engaging in discussions and commenting on course materials are essential parts of the learning experience.
 When contributing, it’s important that you follow the FutureLearn code of conduct and are respectful of your fellow learners.

 comments by people you are following

 your own comments.

 And as a final reminder, when you have finished reading a section, please ‘Mark as complete’, and move on to the next step.